Maudsley Parents

 (415) 453-2782

-("Since reading about Maudsley and learning to implement it in practice, I have worked to help families prevent hospitalization or provide continuity of care if the child has previously been admitted.
+Dr. Kelton-Locke has been a practicing psychologist in the field of eating disorders for 25 years.
+Her training in the Maudsley method began in 2001 and includes workshops at Stanford and the University of California-San Diego.
+"Since reading about Maudsley and learning to implement it in practice, I have worked to help families prevent hospitalization or provide continuity of care if the child has previously been admitted.
 My primary philosophy is to utilize the Maudsley method to empower the parents to rescue their child from the medical perils of this illness.
-Once the child is stabilized and able to think more clearly, the goal of treatment is to help restore the developmental trajectory.
-The causes of eating disorders are multi-factorial and complex.
-I remain agnostic about the “cause,” as our knowledge to this point has not revealed the complete etiological picture.
-Nevertheless, it has been my experience that Maudsley is one of the best methods of treatment to aggressively address the child/teen’s vulnerable health status and to avoid a protracted course of the illness.
-I consider the parents as vital to this process.
-My job is to help the parents use every meal and snack as an opportunity to learn what works, what does not work, and how to help their child overcome the battle inside that prevents them from eating.")
+Once the child is stabilized and able to think more clearly, the goal of treatment is to help restore the developmental trajectory."

 Dana S. Iyer, Ph.D.